jonjohnsontc/pthreads-exercises/3/notes.md

 ![Example mutex operation](./imgs/3-2_mutex_operation.png)

 We can statically and dynamically initialize mutexes.
 Static initialized mutexes are available through the `PTHREAD_MUTEX_INITIALIZER`.
 Dynamically allocated mutexes should be initialized through `pthread_mutex_init`, or or some other means, it just can't be aforementioned PTHREAD_MUTEX_INITIALIZER macro.

+It is difficult for anyone to guarantee atomicity in a program (i.e., where threads don't ever detect invariants that change), but leveraging synchronization through mutexes allows you to sidestep that issue somewhat.
+You just need to ensure that all threads are using the same mutex for a given data structure.